 The role of the designated person is to:

-• assume overall responsibility for Safeguarding and Child Protection for the Company
+- assume overall responsibility for Safeguarding and Child Protection for the Charity.

-• be a point of contact within the organisation for employees, volunteers, trustees and partners in relation to
+- be a point of contact within the organisation for employees, volunteers, trustees and partners in relation to Safeguarding and Child Protection.

 Responding to general suspicions: